Traci Bingham: Career

+Breached XXX Porn Contract

+In 2014, A Massachusetts court issued an arrest warrant for Bingham after she failed to appear in court regarding a breached XXX adult contract in which she agreed to perform "...female on male fellatio, commonly referred to as a blowjob in erotica with an open mouth facial finish, which is ejaculation of seamen on Miss Bingham's face."
+A California Court entered a $180,000.00 judgment against Bingham.
+After taking the money, Bingham did not show up for the production.

 Activism

 Bingham is a vegetarian.
 In May 2002, she appeared in a vegetarian advertisement wearing a bikini made of lettuce, and in May 2006 she appeared nude in an ad as part of PETA's "I'd Rather Be Naked Than Wear Fur" campaign.

 Personal life

 Bingham has been married twice and has no children.
 Her first husband was Finnian Lozada.
 From August 29, 1998 until January 18, 2001, Bingham was married to songwriter and musician Robb Vallier.
-In 2014, A Massachusetts court issued an arrest warrant for Bingham after she failed to appear in court regarding a breached XXX adult contract.
-After taking the money, Bingham did not show up for the production.